 Appeal of Decision Instructions

-Students who do not submit appeals within 5 school days waive their opportunity to appeal.
+Students who do not submit appeals within 5 business days waive their opportunity to appeal.

 IX.
 APPEAL OF DECISION

-A. If the accused believes that the decision of the Honor Council was arbitrary and capricious, he or she may appeal the decision in writing to the executive vice president and provost within five school days of the date he or she receives notice of the decision of the Honor Council.
+A. If the accused believes that the decision of the Honor Council was arbitrary and capricious, he or she may appeal the decision in writing to the Office of the Provost within five business days of the date he or she receives notice of the decision of the Honor Council.
+To ensure processing and tracking of an appeal, students are required to use the Appeal of Decision Form when submitting an appeal so that all necessary elements for the appeal are included.

-B. The executive vice president and provost shall review the record of the hearing and the evidence supporting the appeal.
-The executive vice president and provost shall determine whether the Honor Council acted in an arbitrary and capricious manner in reaching its decision.
-The executive vice president and provost may consult with the Office of General Counsel, the Division of Student Life, or any other department prior to reaching his or her decision.
+B. The Provost’s designee shall review the record of the hearing and the evidence supporting the appeal.
+The Provost’s designee shall determine whether the Honor Council acted in an arbitrary and capricious manner in reaching its decision.
+The Provost’s designee may consult with the Office of General Counsel, the Division of Student Life, or any other department prior to reaching his or her decision.

-C. If the executive vice president and provost finds that the decision of the Honor Council was arbitrary and capricious, he or she shall reverse the decision.
-Otherwise, the executive vice president and provost shall affirm the decision of the Honor Council.
+C. If the Provost’s designee finds that the decision of the Honor Council was arbitrary and capricious, he or she shall reverse the decision.
+Otherwise, the Provost’s designee shall affirm the decision of the Honor Council.